smaxtec/slate/source/index.html.md

 ]
 ```

-This endpoint retrives from a specific `organisation_id` and `device_id` the corresponding data.
+This endpoint retrieves from a specific `organisation_id` and `device_id` the corresponding data.
 The response depends furthermore on the list of provided `metrics` and the period of time.

 **HTTP Request**